DannMensah/Project-Kodo/README.md

 - Add ETA or some other indication of how much of the processing is done
 - Make model API clearer
 - Make GUI nicer
-- Enable training on multiple datasets
 - Make code prettier, and add comments and documentation to make contributing easier
+- Show info about selected dataset on training screen

 ## Sources of inspiration and help
 - [Tensorkart](https://github.com/kevinhughes27/TensorKart)